Complaints Policy (Infinity Energy Organisationt Ltd)

-Please find a step-by-step guide of our complaint’s procedure and the process that Infinity Energy Organisation follows when we receive a complaint from a customer.
+Please find a step-by-step guide of our complaint’s procedure and the process that Infinity Energy Organisation Ltd. follows when we receive a complaint from a customer.

 Accessing the Green Deal Complaints procedure does not affect your statutory rights.

 If you are not satisfied with the outcome of any resolutions that Infinity proposes, then you can contact the Green Deal Ombudsman Service please see point 11 below for full details.

 - When a complaint first arrives, a member of staff will call the customer to acknowledge the complaint and fill out the customer complaint form.
 (GD-12).
 This will also need to be logged on the excel Complaint’s tracker.

 - After the call Infinity Energy Organisation Ltd will send a complaints acknowledgement letter, which the customer should receive within 7 working days of the complaint being received.
 (GD-13).